John Lydon: 1993–2006: Solo studio album, autobiography and celebrity status

 In 1993, Lydon's first autobiography, Rotten: No Irish, No Blacks, No Dogs, was published.
 Aided by Keith and Kent Zimmerman, and featuring contributions from figures including Paul Cook, Chrissie Hynde, Billy Idol and Don Letts, the work covered his life up until the collapse of the Sex Pistols.
 Describing the book, he stated that it "is as close to the truth as one can get, looking back on events from the inside.
 All the people in this book were actually there, and this book is as much their point of view as it is mine.
 This means contradictions and insults have not been edited, and neither have the compliments, if any.
 I have no time for lies or fantasy, and neither should you.
 Enjoy or die."
 In December 2005, Lydon told Q that he was working on a second autobiography to cover the PiL years.

 In the mid-1990s, Lydon hosted Rotten Day, a daily syndicated US radio feature written by George Gimarc.
 The format of the show was a look back at events in popular music and culture occurring on the particular broadcast calendar date about which Lydon would offer cynical commentary.
-The series was originally developed as a radio vehicle for Gimarc's book, Punk Diary 1970–79, but after bringing Lydon onboard, it was expanded to cover notable events from most of the second half of the 20th century.
+The series was originally developed as a radio vehicle for Gimarc's book, Punk Diary 1970–79, but after bringing Lydon on board, it was expanded to cover notable events from most of the second half of the 20th century.

 In 1997, Lydon released a solo studio album on Virgin Records called Psycho's Path.
 He wrote all the songs and played all the instruments; for one song ("Sun"), he sang the vocals through a toilet roll.
 The US version included a Chemical Brothers remix of the song "Open Up" by Leftfield with vocals by Lydon, which was a club hit in the US and a big hit in the UK.
 Lydon has recorded a second solo studio album but it has not been released, except for one song that appeared on The Best of British £1 Notes.
 In November 1997, Lydon appeared on Judge Judy fighting and winning a suit filed by his former tour drummer Robert Williams for breach of contract, assault and battery.

 In January 2004, Lydon appeared on the British reality television programme I'm a Celebrity...Get Me Out of Here!, which took place in Australia.
 He proved he still had the capability to shock by calling the show's viewers "fucking cunts" during a live broadcast.
 The television regulator and ITV, the channel broadcasting the show, between them received only 91 complaints about Lydon's language.

 In a February 2004 interview with the Scottish Sunday Mirror, Lydon said that he and his wife "should be dead", since on 21 December 1988, thanks to delays caused by his wife's packing, they missed the Pan Am Flight 103 that was blown up over Lockerbie, Scotland.